tldr-pages/tldr/pages/linux/apx-stacks.md

 # apx stacks

 > Manage stacks in `apx`.
-> NOTE: user-created stack configurations are stored in `~/.local/share/apx/stacks`.
+> Note: user-created stack configurations are stored in `~/.local/share/apx/stacks`.
 > More information: <https://github.com/Vanilla-OS/apx>.

 - Interactively create a new stack configuration: